Amazing Homeownership Stats

 The narrative around women and homeownership is an increasingly optimistic one, with single females continuing to gain leverage in their pursuit of owning a home — nearly twice that of single males.
 As you might guess, married couples make up the majority of new home sales, but we've seen an upward trend in unmarried couples buying homes.

-- Unmarried couples made up 10% of recent buyers, the highest share of this group ever recorded.
+- Unmarried couples made up 9% of recent buyers.

 A snapshot in time